blueedgetechno/win11React/README.md

 ![pic1](./public/img/gallery3.png)

+# Known Issues

+- Blur not working in Firefox browser.

+#### Solution:

+1. Open `about:config` in your firefox browser.
+2. Search for `layout.css.backdrop-filter.enabled` and set it to `true`.

 # Why

 WHY NOT?
 Why not just waste a week of your life creating a react project just to coverup your insecurities of how incompetent you are.
 Just Why not!